BrainOnBread/Flux-/Leadership_Roles/LeaderRoles.md

 ## COMMUNITY ENGAGEMENT COMMITTEE

-The Community Enegagment Committee is responsible for all communications with membership, media, and the public at large.
+The Community Engagement Committee is responsible for all communications with membership, media, and the public at large.
 **Community Engagement Chair:**

-The Chair is responsible for relaying all Community Engagment information back to the Steering Committee Chair, Campaign Manager and Secretary.
+The Chair is responsible for relaying all Community Engagement information back to the Steering Committee Chair, Campaign Manager and Secretary.

 **MEMBERS**